Travel-Swap/bounties/README.md

 ### 2024 Goals

- - Implement Loyalty System backed by a crypto token
+ - Implement Multichain Reward Program
- - Add Flights / Rentals
+ - Add Flight

-TravelSwap is currenlty raising funds to scale the business and attract more talent to help develop the platform.
+TravelSwap is lookiny for talent in order to scale the business and develop the platform.
 We are currently seeking developers to assist us.
 As part of this, we offer bounties.
 Additionally, there is the possibility of a full-time position.

 ## Tech Stack